-- 4.1 Plant Screens - 4.1.1 Equip plants with plant screens having adequate capacity and size range to properly separate all of the aggregate into the sizes required for proportioning so that they may be recombined consistently within the specification limits. - 4.1.2 Select screens based on the target gradation of the job mix formula to ensure there are approximate equal proportions of aggregate delivered to each bin to prevent excessive waste during production.
-Ensure the screen type to have slotted or square openings, and the size of the screen over the fine bin must be a No. 6.
-Provide and utilize a scalping screen (maximum sieve size from job mix formula) to remove oversize aggregates, sticks, roots, or lumps without restricting the material flow through the plant. - 4.1.3 Base control on frequent bin samples tested by AASHTO T27. - 4.2 Hot Aggregate Bins - 4.2.1 Provide hot-bin storage of sufficient capacity to ensure uniform and continuous operation.
+- 4.1 Plant Screens - 4.1.1 Equip plants with plant screens having adequate capacity and size range to properly separate all of the aggregate into the sizes required for proportioning so that they may be recombined consistently within the specification limits.

+- 4.1.2 Specify the nominal maximum size aggregate in the fine aggregate bin.
+Ensure the screen type has slotted or square openings, and the size of the screen over the fine bin to be a No. 6.
+Specify the maximum size so that no aggregate is larger.
+Select other screen sizes to meet the approval of the Asphalt Materials Engineer and so that in screening the remainder of the aggregate, approximately equal proportions will be delivered to each bin.
+Provide and utilize a scalping screen on all plants to remove oversize aggregates, sticks, roots, or lumps without restricting the material flow of necessary aggregates to meet the requirements as specified in the job mix formula. - 4.1.3 Base control on frequent bin samples tested by AASHTO T 27. - 4.2 Hot Aggregate Bins - 4.2.1 Provide hot-bin storage of sufficient capacity to ensure uniform and continuous operation.
 Divide bins into the specified number of compartments arranged to ensure separate and adequate storage of appropriate fractions of the aggregates. - 4.2.2 Equip each compartment with an overflow chute of such size and at such a location to prevent any backing up of material into other compartments or into contact with the screen. - 4.2.3 Equip bins with an indicator device to indicate the position of the aggregate in the bins at the lower quarter points.
 Provide an automatic plant shut-off to operate when any aggregate bin becomes empty. - 4.2.4 Provide adequate and convenient facilities for obtaining aggregate samples from each bin.